 These seals have small noses equipped with hairy whiskers that enhance their ability to detect prey in their aquatic environment.

-Earless seals are sometimes called crawling seals so as to distinguish them from members of the family Otariidae.
+Earless seals are sometimes called crawling seals to distinguish them from members of the family Otariidae.

-The oldest earless seal fossil is that of the species Noriphoca gaudini, which dates back to the Late Oligocene or the Early Miocene Epoch.
+One of the oldest earless seal fossils, Noriphoca gaudini, dates back to the Chattian–Aquitanian boundary, the transition period between the Late Oligocene and Early Miocene epochs (around 23 million years ago).
 Other fossils that have been discovered belong to the Middle Miocene Epoch (around 15 million years ago).

 It was initially believed that earless seals evolved separately from eared seals and walruses, descending from otter-like creatures such as Potamotherium, which lived in European freshwater lakes.
 However, recent evidence reveals that all these pinnipeds have originated from a single ancestor, the Enaliarctos, which is most closely related to bears and mustelids.